kxtra/kxtra-slf4j/README.md

 The lambda expression will only be evaluated if the logger has debug enabled.

-Overloads are provided for every combination of logging level and arguments (Throwable, Marker).
+Extensions are provided for every combination of logging level and arguments (Throwable, Marker).